ChrFrohn/ChrFrohn/README.md

+### Well, hello there
-# You are sure you in the right place? ;) - JK welcome follow IT human, have a look around
+You are sure you in the right place? ;) - JK, welcome follow IT human, have a look around.